MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

   > [!div class="mx-imgBorder"]
   > ![Monitoring](media/health-safety-bpf-monitoring.png "Monitoring")

 When you provided instructions you could for the time being indicate the employee is not able to enter a facility.
-When settings **Facility Access Available** to no, the employee won't be able to get a day pass.
-When you indicate that the facility access is not available on a employee case, you will be able to give **Employee Instructions** which are visible in the app.
+When setting **Facility Access Available** to no, the employee won't be able to get a day pass.
+When you indicate that the facility access is not available on an employee case, you will be able to give **Employee Instructions** which are visible in the app.
 With the **Facility Access Available Date** you can indicate when the employee will be able to get a day pass again, a flow will automatically reset **Facility Access Available** when this date is reached.

 #### Resolve